cristicmf/dao/README.md

 **Me Hiring**

-I'm not looking to hire anyone at the moment.
+I'm not hiring as of right now.

+I will likely soon be looking for a node.js developer that is familiar with Ethereum and Ethereum-like tech and their javascript APIs/tools.
+If the position opens I will announce it.

 ## Licence